stuyam/stuyam.com/_posts/2025-10-28-targeting-hotwire-native-with-tailwind.md

 - `pwa:` targets Progressive Web Apps only.
 - `native:` targets hotwire native only.
 - `applike:` targets PWAs or Hotwire Native if you want them to function the same.

 Feel free to only include the variants you need in your app.

-Now is the fun part where we can arbitrarily combine variants to customize our app.
+Now comes the fun part where we can arbitrarily combine variants to customize our app.
 Here is an example where we customize the background color of a button on hover **only** on native:

 ```markup
 <button class="bg-gray-100 native:hover:bg-red-500">Hover me!</button>
 ```

 Here are some examples of places I have used it.
 1. Show or hide a navbar.
 Note: you can also do this just using the `hotwire_native_app?` helper but it can be easier in the code flow to use classes.
-Just be careful to not load more than you need into the view:
+Just be careful not to load more than you need into the view:
     ```markup
     <nav class="native:hidden">...</nav>
     ```